Alaska Nanooks Logo

 Alaska Nanooks Logo emblem

-The men’s hockey team appeared at the university in the academic season 1925-1926.
+The men’s hockey team was introduced at the university in the 1925-1926 academic year.
 In the 60s, it played.
-Then in 1985-1986, she returned to the first division.
-One of the most impressive achievements of the athletes dates back to the 2010s when they played at the NCAA.
+Then, in 1985-1986, it returned to the first division.
+One of the most impressive achievements of the athletes was their performance in the 2010s while playing in the NCAA.

 Alaska Nanooks Basketball